 Suggest a Topic & Participate in our Chat Poll!: #langchat is relevant to the teachers in the World Language community because it takes topic suggestions from the group itself.
 Each week the #langchat moderators suggest topics and the community votes on which to discuss.
 Watch for the poll under the #langchat hashtag tweeted out Monday-Wednesday.
 We are also going to send out the poll via our Facebook page!The winning topic is tweeted out on Thursday as well as an advance look at the questions.If you have a topic you want to suggest – please do – on the #langchat wiki suggestion page!

 What’s the Chat Format?
-Typically the topic is best handled in an ordered “start to finish” way and the chat is a structured Q1/A1 format– and in this case moderators tweet out the 4-6 questions in key intervals over the hour.
-Participants generally start their tweets with the answer number of the question they are replying to.
-Occasionally we do an Open Discussion format.
+Typically the topic is best handled in an ordered “start to finish” way and the chat is a structured Q1/A1 format.
+In this case moderators tweet out the 4-6 questions in key intervals over the hour.
+Participants generally start their tweets with the answer number of the question they are replying to – for example an answer to Question 2 would start A2.
+This is the most common format for #langchat.
+There are a very few occasions when we do an Open Discussion format.
 It is generally not structured – that is there is not a specific “Questions 1/Answer 1” format.
 Moderators (listed at the end of this post) introduce the topic, and ask general questions throughout to prompt thinking and response.
 Participants ask/respond and suggest all at the same time.
-Moderators will tweet out the format well in advance once the topic is decided.
+Which format?
+Moderators will always tweet out the format at the start of the chat.

 Interested in Joining In?
 Not sure about this Twitter thing or how to jump into #langchat?
 Options exist from ‘just watching’ to more fuller participation – read on!: